Thousands of Americans in desperate need of extra money to pay their bills are lining up every day across the country to donate plasma for cash.

 The donations take place at hundreds of centers nationwide, often located in low-income areas.

-Joel told me that the process would take about an hour and a half each visit.
+Joel said that the process would take about an hour and a half each visit.

 So, what exactly does plasma donation entail?
-Here’s how Octapharma Plasma, a U.S.-based company with more than 70 centers in 26 states, explains it:
+Here’s how Octapharma Plasma, a U.S.-based company with more than 80 centers across the country, explains it:

 “Donating plasma is similar to giving blood.
 A trained staff member called a phlebotomist puts a sterile needle in your arm vein to draw blood.
 The blood is then cycled through special, sterile equipment that separates plasma from the other parts of your blood.
 Your plasma is then collected in a container, while the other parts are safely returned to your body.
 This process is called plasmapheresis.”